-Superior will bear the entire cost of this solicitation of proxies, including the preparation, assembly, printing and mailing of this Proxy Statement, the proxy card and any additional solicitation material that Superior may provide to stockholders.
+Superior will bear the entire cost of its solicitation of proxies on behalf of the Superior Board of Directors, including the preparation, assembly, printing, and mailing of this Proxy Statement, the proxy card and any additional solicitation material that Superior may provide to stockholders.
 Copies of solicitation material will be provided to brokerage firms, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners.
-Further, the original solicitation of proxies by mail may be supplemented by solicitation by telephone and other means by directors, executive officers and employees of Superior.
+If asked, Superior will reimburse these persons for their reasonable expenses in forwarding these materials to the beneficial owners.
+Further, the original solicitation of proxies by mail may be supplemented by solicitation by personal interview, mail, telephone, telegram, facsimile, email, text message, social media, postings on internet websites, advertisements in periodicals, and other means by directors, executive officers, and other employees of Superior.
 No additional compensation will be paid to these individuals for any such services.
+Superior may also solicit stockholders by advertisements in periodicals, press releases issued by us and postings on our corporate website or other websites.
 The Company will also post its proxy materials to its website under "Investor Relations."
+Unless expressly indicated otherwise, information contained on Superior's corporate website is not part of this Proxy Statement.
+In addition, none of the information on the other websites listed herein is part of this Proxy Statement.
+These website addresses are intended to be inactive textual references only.